 I read about your all-consuming struggles, your aching heart, and your lost temper.
-I also read about your joy, your revelations, and your triumphs.
+I also read about your joys, your revelations, and your triumphs.

-I want other moms to know that even if I don't comment or engage, I do see your posts and I'm with you.
-Sometimes I'm rushing through my feed and I don't take the time to validate your struggle as perhaps I should.
+I see your posts and I'm with you.
+Sometimes I'm rushing through my feed and I don't take the time to validate your struggle with a "like" or a comment as perhaps I should.
 Other days I'm just exhausted and don't even know what to say at all.

 But I see it.
 I read it.
 And I feel it too.